CoFlows/CoFlows-Workflow/Files/docs/tutorial/tutorial-1.md

 with the header "_cokey: XXX".

+## HTTP GET and POST Requests
+**CoFlows** allows both GET and POST calls to the APIs.
+The previous **Add** example was a GET call so now we will discuss the POST calls.
+The **Print** function we added above can be called through a POST request since it expects a more complex object.
+Infact, a serialized version of the JSON object is passed as a string and then deserialized by the function itself.

+All functions that are supposed to be called by POST requests should expect to receive one string variable that the function should deserialize internally.

+An example of calling the **Print** API above is:

+    curl -d '{"key":"value"}' -H "Content-Type: application/json" -X POST -g "http://localhost/flow/query/9a7adf48-183f-4d44-8ab2-c0afd1610c71/pyapi.py/Print?_cokey=30be80ea-835b-4524-a43a-21742aae77fa"

 ## Secret Keys
 As you may have noticed in the URLs for the API end-points above, there is an extra parameter called the **_cokey**.
 The **_cokey** parameter is an identification key that allows APIs calls withouth the need to go through the standard login process and aqcuire a JWT token.